Why Headless Browsers Get Detected: A Technical Breakdown

 No --disable-blink-features=AutomationControlledwindow.chrome exposes automation flag

-Datacenter proxies (AWS/GCP/Azure)ASN is blacklisted before the fingerprint check
+Datacenter proxies (AWS/GCP/Azure)ASN is blacklisted before fingerprint checks even run

 User-Agent without matching sec-ch-uaHeader contradiction — caught immediately